richardschoen/QshOni/README.md

 **MBROPT** - Output file option.
 Default: ```*REPLACE``` *REPLACE = replace outfile contents. *ADD = Add to outfile contents.
 Generally you should replace the file contents.
 If you want to append to a log file it's recommended to use the IFS output file option to write or append to an IFS file log.
 This is much more amenable to log readers or processors.

+**PASEJOBNAM** - PASE fork thread job names.
+Set PASE_FORM_JOBNAME environment variable to set forked thread jobs to have a unique name other than: QP0ZSPWP which is the default.
+Set the value or *DEFAULT=QP0ZSPWP.

 # Using the QSHEXECSRC CL command to call a Qsh/Pase command sequence from a classic IBM i source member